 Law of Torts introduces you to the law of civil liabilities, examining the objectives of the system as well as the main areas such as negligence, trespass, occupiers’ and employers’ liability, vicarious liability, defamation and privacy.
 The subject is largely based on case law.

 Introduction to Political Concepts and Theory

 Introduction to Political Concepts and Theory explores the foundations of political analysis and the concepts, approaches and methods through which we understand the subject.
-The module will critically examine the core ideas central to the study of politics.
+You will critically examine the core ideas central to the study of politics.
 You will address the nature of the state and sovereignty, and will gain a deeper, critical understanding of power, systems of governance and political legitimacy.

 Module code: POL1001